inEXASCALE/llm-abba/README.rst

 Installation
 ------------
+To set up virtual environment, there are two ways to setup virtual enviroment for testing ``llmabba``, the first one is:

+mkdir ~/.myenv
+python -m venv ~/.myenv
+source ~/.myenv/bin/activate

+The second one is via conda:

+conda create -n myenv
+conda activate myenv

-LLM-ABBA can be installed via pip:
+Then, ``llmabba`` can be installed via pip:

 .. code-block:: bash